thelink2012/cmalcor/README.md

 ![CmAlcorGUI](http://i.imgur.com/ZpXAZWM.png)

-_Not the most beautiful GUI you can think of._

- + Select the color, brightness and LED mode you want, then click **Apply**, the changes will be made immediately.
+ + Select the color, brightness and LED mode you want, then click **Apply**, the changes will take effect immediately.
  + By clicking in **Default** you'll get the default behaviour of the Alcor _(fixed colors on certain DPI)_.
- + Due to firmware limitations, the color is not restored when the mouse is turned on again, thus by using the **Restore LED Color On Windows Startup** you can put a task that applies the color, already in the mouse memory, on Windows startup.
+ + Due to firmware limitations, the color is not restored when the mouse is turned on again, thus by using the **Restore LED Color On Windows Startup** you can install a task that applies the color on Windows startup.
  + You may store your own colors for future use at the secondary pallete on the right.
-Do note those are stored on the filesystem, not on the mouse memory.
+Do note those are stored on the filesystem, not on mouse memory.
 The primary pallete are the selectable colors for the Mizar.

 Notice that some colors aren't exactly the same on the physical LED.
 For example, the last color on the primary pallete is the color used for *white* in the Mizar Software and on some Alcor Firmwares, even though it's not really RGB white.